Idaho Paralegal Schools

 Like most states, Idaho does not require licensing or certification for paralegals.
 However, the Idaho Paralegal Association emphasizes that many employers prefer to hire a paralegal who has completed an American Bar-approved or structured program, or at least a college degree.
 A paralegal in Idaho must work under the supervision of a licensed attorney.

 The paralegal profession as a whole is growing, and the Idaho job market is no exception.
 Projections Central predicts a 9.7% growth for paralegals in the state by 2022.3 Nationally, the paralegal profession is expected to grow 8% over the same period of time, which is faster than the average for most other occupations.4 The average annual salary for paralegals in Idaho was $41,840 as of May 2015.1 This average can vary depending on educational qualifications and the industry in which a paralegal chooses to work.
 For example, working for a large firm will likely yield a higher salary than working for a non-profit organization.

 Profiles of Well-Known Schools in Idaho

 North Idaho College: North Idaho College has a long list of Professional-Technical Programs, one of which is the paralegal Associate of Applied Science degree.
-Students take two years to complete 67-68 credit hours, with 29 hours dedicated to paralegal courses.
+Students typically take two years to complete 67 to 68 credit hours, with 29 credit hours dedicated to paralegal courses.
 All majors are required to take on an in-office internship during their last semester and must commit to a minimum of 150 on-site work hours.
-This degree also involves a heavy amount of office skills coursework such as Keyboarding I, Outlook, and Database/Access I.
+The degree plan also involves significant office skills coursework such as Keyboarding I, Outlook, and Database/Access I.